-Rationale: This lesson should be used when students already have an understanding of the Spanish mission-presidio system in Texas.
+Objective This lesson is designed for students who already have an understanding of the Spanish mission-presidio system in Texas.
 The purpose of this lesson is to have students understand Spanish motives for establishing Mission San Sabá and the reasons for the mission's failure.